-On October 14, 2014, the Commission authorized a termination of a Recreational Pier Lease and issuance of a General Lease - Recreational and Protective Structure Use from Richard Wallace Myers to Karen A. Beshak, as Trustee of the Karen A. Beshak Family Trust, dated April 1, 2011, for the use and maintenance of an existing boat dock, gangway, and three pilings previously authorized by the Commission; and use and maintenance of an existing boat lift, utility conduits, and bank protection not previously authorized by the Commission (Item 12, October 14, 2014).
-The lease expired May 21, 2023, and the Applicant is applying for a General Lease - Recreational and Protective Structure Use for the existing facilities.
+On February 21, 2014, the Commission authorized a General Lease - Recreational and Protective Structure Use to Steven F. Gianandrea and Judy L. Baker-Gianandrea, Trustees of the Gianandrea Family Trust Dated October 30, 2007, for continued use and maintenance of an existing floating boat dock, four pilings, ramp, and bulkhead previously authorized by the Commission; and the use and maintenance of an existing dock cover, storage box, electrical outlet, and fill not previously authorized by the Commission (Item 8, February 21, 2014).
+The lease expires February 20, 2024.
+The Applicant is now applying for a General Lease - Recreational and Protective Structure Use for the docking facilities, artificial fill, and bulkhead.